 One of my mentors was a godly businessman who agreed to meet with me periodically.
 He didn’t even think he had anything to offer me, but as I observed his life and ways, I knew he did.
 He was twenty-plus years older than me, had been extremely successful, and his leadership skills were off the charts.
 So, of course, I could learn from him.
 And I did.

 One of the more frequent questions I receive is how do I find this kind of mentor?

 Well, I think they are all around, but if you want to find a mentor, you’ll have to be intentional.

 Here are a few things to consider:

 Who are people already in your life?
 Do you go to church with them?
 Do you see them in business or social circles?
-They are in a civic club you attend?
-You work out at the same gym?
-Most likely you have potential mentors around you if you are consciously looking for them.
+Are they in a civic club you attend?
+Do you work out at the same gym?
+Most likely, you have potential mentors around you if you are consciously looking for them.

 A word to my pastor friends.
 I do not believe every mentor in your life has to be another pastor.
 We can learn leadership (or life) principles from those in secular positions.
 Obviously, we should choose mentors who have high character and integrity, but some of the godliest people I know are in the business world – and I’m glad to learn from them.

 Find someone with qualities you aspire to have.